-As stated in our April submission, ISBA held a 2024 consultation of its members to establish a collective position on CRR.
-We have asked industry participants to meet with our members for discussion in November 2024.

-Given the above our position at this point remains the same.
+ISBA held a 2024 consultation of its members to establish a collective position on CRR, at this stage our position remains the same.

 Please do not hesitate to let me know if you require any further comment or input.

 Yours sincerely,